jefe323/Botler/README.md

 Botler
 ======
-A C# IRC bot compiled with .NET 4.0 and utilizing the AccelIRC library.
+A C# IRC bot compiled with .NET 4.0 and utilizing the SmartIRC4Net library.
 This project originally started out as something for me to do while I was bored at work.
 Several of the IRC channels I frequented at the time used a SkyBot and the owner decided to pull the bot.
 I decided to bring up Botler (then called Cadbury) as a full time replacement for those channels.

-Over the past year or so I've been fiddling around with this program a lot of things have changed.
-I am currently working on the "2.0" version of the bot which entails a complete re-write of the core program as well as releasing the source.

-If you want to see the bot in it's current state, you can head on over to irc.esper.net:6667 #jefe323.
-You can see a full list of commands here: http://www.jefe323.com/Project/Botler.aspx

-This README will be updated with all the commands and features once the new version is complete.
+I am currently working on the 3.0 version which will feature a full GUI and a plugin system so users can write their own commands and features into the bot.
+There is no ETA for a released version, but I hope to put out a working version sometime in Spring 2014.

+Please let me know if you have any feature requests as now is the best time to implement them